Table of contents

 Do drink the water

-Tap water in Canada is actually better in quality than bottled water.
+The tap water in Canada is actually better in quality than bottled water.

 You can get a free ride on holidays

-Parts of Canada have a volunteer service that offers free car rides to people who have too much to drink.
+Parts of Canada have a volunteer service that offers free car rides to people who have had too much to drink.

 Why We Love Civic Holiday